 Why did you make BiblioNyan?

 Similar to many other bloggers, I wanted to create a space where I could openly talk about things that I am most passionate about.
 I was going through a very dark period, and my main goal was to make money.
 However, after settling on the BiblioNyan name and persona, I changed my goals for the blog.
-While making money one day would be fantastic, that is not the driving force behind what I do, nor is it high on my blogging priorities.
-My main goals are to become a better writer one day at a time, and to improve my abilities to look at things that I love from a more objective and analytical standpoint rather than a subjective and biased one.
-I strongly believe that it will aid me in becoming a more open-minded and well-rounded individual, and it will help me attain skills that can help in other parts of my life aside from blogging.
+While making money one day would be fantastic, that is not the driving force behind what I do, nor is it high on my blogging priorities at all anymore.
+In fact, if I never make a dollar, I would be fine so long as I am able to help at least one person with this blog.
+Anyway, my main goals are to become a better writer one day at a time, and to improve my ability to look at things that I love from a more analytical standpoint rather than a subjective and biased one.
+I strongly believe that it will aid me in becoming a more open-minded and well-rounded individual, and it will help me attain skills that can help in other parts of my life aside from blogging and writing.

 What can we expect from you as a content creator with your blog (i.e.: what makes is special)?